johnwilfred/musings/content/_index.md

 title: 🌱 Musings
 ---

 Welcome!
-I am John Wilfred
+I am [John Wilfred](https://www.linkedin.com/in/johnwilfred/).
+This is my attempt to share what I have discerned over years on various topics.

 __[Kural 423:](https://en.wikipedia.org/wiki/Kural)__
 > The mark of wisdom is to discern the truth from whatever source it is heard.